h2oai/wave/README.md

 Setting attributes on `q.args` (e.g. `q.args.foo = 'bar'`) is no longer preserved between requests.
 This was the primary mechanism employed previously to preserve data between requests.

-Instead, Telesync provides 4 mechanisms for preserving data between requests:
+Instead, Q provides 4 mechanisms for preserving data between requests:

 1. **Process-level**: Use global variables.
 1. **App-level**: Use `q.app.foo = 'bar'` to save; access `q.app.foo` to read it back again.